danjohnson3141/Jekyll-Test/GET-&#47;banner_ads.md

 This route will return a list of all the banner ads.

+=
+#### Authentication
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 #### Parameters
 none; only default response

 =